 - Lightly swish the soap in the dispenser before each use, then squirt a small amount on your hands as needed, rinsing with water.

 Do you use antibacterial soap?
 Have you made your own soap before?
-I’d love to hear all about it!
+Share in the comments below.

 Lots of love,